Public Access Program

 Overview

 The Public Access Program is one of the original Wildlife Conservation Board (WCB) programs established in 1947.
 Initially the Public Access Program worked with California Department of Fish and Wildlife (CDFW) to support projects focused on the protection and development of public access areas and the promotion of hunting and fishing opportunities.
-This program funded construction of fishing piers, fishing ponds, boat ramps, wetlands for waterfowl, duck blinds, and development of parking lots and restrooms at CDFW-managed wildlife areas.
-Over time the public demand for other wildlife-oriented uses grew to include uses such as bird watching, kayaking, and hiking.
-The WCB's authority expanded to new partners, and broadened its program to accommodate new uses, including ADA trails, kayak "put-in" areas, interpretive signs, and bird observation shelters.
-Since 1949, WCB has funded nearly 700 public access projects!
+Over time, the WCB's authority expanded to new partners, and today the Public Access Program provides planning and implementation funds to support wildlife-oriented recreation opportunities.
+Fundable activities and infrastructure include but are not limited to: multi-lingual interpretive signs, trails, ADA parking and restrooms, community outreach, and development of interpretive programs.

 Gray Lodge Wildlife Area Fishing Pier